MilesCranmer/BorrowChecker.jl/README.md

 [moved]

 julia> array[1] = 5
-ERROR: Cannot use value: value has been moved
+ERROR: Cannot use array: value has been moved

 julia> array2[1] = 5; # works!
 ```